tatami-inc/tatami/README.md

 ### Defining an oracle

 Advanced users can provide each `Extractor` with an `Oracle` that specifies the rows/columns to be accessed by future calls to `fetch()`.
-Knowledge of the future access pattern enables optimizations in some `Matrix` implementations, e.g., file-backed matrices can pre-fetch and cache the required data in fewer disk reads.
+Knowledge of the future access pattern enables optimizations in some `Matrix` implementations, e.g., file-backed matrices can reduce the number of disk reads by pre-fetching the right data for future accesses.
 The most obvious use case involves accessing consecutive rows/columns:

 ```cpp